alexpankraz/alexpankraz.github.io/about.md

 ## What I Spend My Time On

-- Designing scalable, cloud-native systems on AWS
+- Designing scalable, cloud-native systems

-- Working with graph technologies like Neo4j and Memgraph
+- Working and exploring different graph technologies and vendors

 - Exploring knowledge graphs and graph-based data modeling